Czechs, Slovaks target unvaccinated people in step behind Austria | Health

 Czechs, Slovaks target unvaccinated people in step behind Austria

+The state of emergency framework could also be used for any possible lockdown later.
+Under new measures, only people who have been vaccinated or who have recovered from COVID-19 in the past six months can visit restaurants, hotels, services or public events like sports games.

-The Czech Republic and Slovakia banned unvaccinated people from pubs and services from Monday after a surge in COVID-19 cases filled hospitals' intensive care wards, with most of the serious patients not inoculated.
-The central European neighbors both adopted the new measures last week, a step behind Austria which first set restrictions on unvaccinated people but went for a full lockdown on Monday as the region experienced the world's latest hotspot.
+The Czech Republic and Slovakia banned unvaccinated people from hotels, pubs, hairdressers and most public events from Monday after COVID-19 cases filled hospitals' intensive care wards, with most of the seriously ill patients not inoculated.
+The central European neighbours both adopted the new measures last week, a step behind Austria which first set restrictions on unvaccinated people but went for a full lockdown on Monday as the region experienced the world's latest hotspot.

-The Czech government has dispatched soldiers to help at strained hospitals - which together had over 700 people in intensive care units.
-Later on Monday, the government was due to discuss calling a state of emergency to give it extra powers to order medical students to help.
-The new Czech measures will only allow people who have been vaccinated or who have recovered from COVID-19 in the past six months to visit restaurants, hotels, services or public events like sports games.

-Doctors' representatives said the action was too little, too late.
-"As the Medical Chamber we are calling for the immediate introduction of measures that have come to be known as lockdown," the chamber's chief Milan Kubek said on Czech Television.
-"We are calling for the quick introduction of compulsory vaccination of healthcare workers, workers in social services and we recommend it for education as well."

-In the Czech Republic, the new surge comes amid a transfer of power after an October election.
-Outgoing Prime Minister Andrej Babis has said the country would not follow Austria in re-imposing a full lockdown.
-The incoming government has also spoken against lockdowns, especially of schools.

-A demonstration against any form of lockdown was planned outside Prague Castle on Monday afternoon.
-In large parts of Slovakia, the government ordered restaurants to close to all inhouse meals and serve-take out meals only, as well as restricting access to services for the unvaccinated.

-By focusing new restrictions on the unvaccinated, the Czech and Slovak governments are hoping to boost vaccination rates which lag the European Union average of almost 70% of the total population having received at least one dose.
+The countries took the decision as daily infections reach new records and inoculation rates lag most European Union peers.
 Slovakia has the bloc's third-lowest rate at 46.8%, according to European Centre for Disease Prevention and Control (ECDC), while 60% of the Czech population has at least one dose of the vaccine.

+Debate over a possible return to lockdown measures for both vaccinated and unvaccinated is growing, with Slovak news website Dennik N reporting the government could debate a proposal at a Wednesday meeting, following Austria.
+Slovakia's ruling coalition could be split however, and in the Czech Republic, ruling politicians have spoken out against a lockdown even as the Czech Medical Chamber called for one.

+Many businesses fear a return to harsher restrictions like a year ago when most shops and restaurants had to close doors in the run-up to Christmas holidays.
+"I believe that we are going into another lockdown... so this Christmas will be very similar to the last one," Jakub Olbert said at one of the seasonal markets in Prague he organises and supplies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)